 If your SAP Appeal is denied, you will be responsible for all costs associated with your enrollment during the academic year.
 The Financial Aid and Scholarships Office will certify a private educational loan if you secure a loan and are approved by a private lender.

-Satisfactory Academic Progress (SAP) Appeal Process for Undergraduate Students
+Satisfactory Academic Progress (SAP) Appeal Process for Undergraduate and Graduate Students

-Have you received a message in MyFinAid advising you to complete an SAP Appeal?
+Have you received a message in Cal Central advising you to complete an SAP Appeal?
 Not sure what steps to take to re-establish your financial aid eligibility?
 Follow these simple steps or see an adviser in Cal Student Central for assistance.

 The Financial Aid & Scholarships Office strongly encourages you to submit your appeal as soon as possible.
 The deadlines for SAP Appeals are: September 7, 2018, for Fall 2018 and February 1, 2019, for Spring 2019.
 There are no SAP Appeals for Summer 2019.
 We will not consider any appeals retroactively after the term is over.

 Preparing Your Appeal